Keedz1Off/arbitrum-bridge-flow-local-review/deposit-flow/01-outboundTransfer.md

 - The selected L1 token must be the intended token.
 - The L1 token must map to the correct L2 token.
 - The recipient encoded for L2 must equal the intended recipient.
-- Tokens must be escrowed/locked before L2 credit is finalized.
+- Tokens must be escrowed / locked before L2 credit is finalized.
-- The amount encoded for L2 must match the amount actually escrowed/received.
+- The amount encoded for L2 must match the amount actually escrowed / received.
 - The retryable ticket must target the correct L2 gateway.
 - The deposit message must not be executable twice.